A Forever Home for a Husky in need

 She very quickly went to join Delilah, Diesel and Max with Chris and Barb Philbrick in Bombala.

-With her new name "Tara", her new canine friends and new loving owners, she is happy and settled now.
+With her new name "Tara", her new canine friends and new loving owners, she was happy and settled until she passed away on 21 February 2015.

 Iggy a pure white male with blue eyes turned up again!